nuts-foundation/nuts-workshops/mini-manuals/3-customer-registration.md

   "capabilityDelegation": false,
   "keyAgreement": false,
   "selfControl": false
+}
 ```

 Given these parameters, we create a DID that can only use its key for assertions (access tokens and credentials).
 The DID Document is controlled by another DID, the vendor's DID.
 The resulting DID Document can only be updated with the vendor's private key.
 This setup allows you to keep the most important key secure.
-The resulting DID must be stored somewhere, or the DID is lost.
+The resulting DID must be stored somewhere, or the DID is lost (or very hard to retrieve).

 ## Giving the organization a name

-A DID may represent a particular customer, other nodes don't know yet which customer.
-This is where credentials come to the rescue.
+Since a DID in itself doesn't hold any information about its owner, it may represent anything (vendor/care organization/etc).
+To make it known as a care organization's presence on the network, it must be issued a credential.
 The vendor will issue a NutsOrganizationCredential to the customer DID, giving it a name.

 Such a credential is created by:

 ```